shinyhealthtools/medmodr/README.md

 ### Version 2.0

-Version 2.0 introduces major enhancements to MedModr, expanding its analytical capabilities, improving visualization, and providing more flexible export options.
+Version 2.0 introduces major enhancements to `MedModr`, expanding its analytical capabilities, improving visualization, and providing more flexible export options.

 New PROCESS models